IBM-DocumentHub/ContentRepository-Demo/README.md

 # IBM DocumentHub - Demo Content Repository

-This demo content repository can be used for read/write operations with the library:
+This demo content repository can be used for read/write operations by authorizing with the library:
-- libraryId: demo
+- library ID: demo
 - secret: demo

+There are 2 branches:
+- main
+  - catalog ID: ziEGJ6RJ
+  - only read access
+- demo
+  - catalog ID: demo
+  - read and write access